• Skip to primary navigation

 Healthy muffins, like these almond flour blackberry muffins, are pretty much my favorite food of all time.
 They are great for breakfast, lunches, and snacks.
 My girls love having them in their lunches instead of a sandwich.
 And I love knowing they are eating something with simple, wholesome ingredients.

-- LOW SUGAR & LOW CARB - Only 5 grams of added sugar and lower in carbs than muffins made with regular flour and refined sugar.
+• Low sugar and low carb - Only 5 grams of added sugar and lower in carbs than muffins made with regular flour and refined sugar.

-- DIETARY NEEDS - Gluten free, dairy free, and Paleo.
+• Fits many dietary needs - Gluten free, dairy free, and Paleo.
 Made with all clean eating, wholesome ingredients.

-- EASY - You only need one bowl to make these muffins and they are ready for the oven in 10 minutes!
+• Easy- You only need one bowl to make these muffins and they are ready for the oven in 10 minutes!

-- PERFECT TEXTURE - These are soft, fluffy, moist and have a golden brown pebbly top, just a like a muffin should be!
+• Perfect texture - These are soft, fluffy, moist and have a golden brown pebbly top, just a like a muffin should be!

 Ingredients